eduhbg/fill-forms-selenium/README.md

-# Fill forms with Selenium and Python
+# :robot: Fill forms with Selenium and Python

 Selenium is a free (open-source) automated testing framework used to validate web applications across different browsers and platforms.